A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 \subsubsection{Models based on loop-suppressions (Authors: D.~Borah, R.~Adhikari)}

 Tiny neutrino masses can also arise at one-loop level within the class of the so-called ``scotogenic'' models first proposed by Ma~\cite{Ma:2006km}.
 These models can not only motivate tiny neutrino masses at one-loop level~\cite{Sierra:2008wj,Suematsu:2009ww,Ahn:2012cga}, but they can also give rise to at least one stable DM candidate~\cite{LopezHonorez:2006gr,Sierra:2008wj,Suematsu:2009ww,Dolle:2009fn,Gelmini:2009xd} -- and in general, the fact that the neutrino mass is generated at loop-level strongly affects their phenomenology~\cite{Kubo:2006yx,Sierra:2008wj,Adulpravitchai:2009gi,Adulpravitchai:2009re,Bouchand:2012dx,Toma:2013zsa,Vicente:2014wga,Merle:2015gea,Merle:2015ica}.
 An Abelian gauge extended version of the original scotogenic model was proposed in~\cite{Adhikari:2008uc} to explain tiny active netrino masses as well as DM.
 Suitable modifications of this model accommodating tiny sterile neutrino masses have appeared in~\cite{Borah:2013waa,Adhikari:2014nea,Adhikari:2015woo}.
+Models with dynamical symmetry breaking, loop suppression of neutrino masses, and a resultant low-scale seesaw have been studied in~\cite{Appelquist2002204,PhysRevLett.90.201801,PhysRevD.69.015002}.

 The field content of the Abelian gauge model~\cite{Adhikari:2008uc} is shown in tab.~\ref{table1}.
 The third column shows the quantum numbers of the fields under a new $U(1)_X$ gauge symmetry.
 The fourth column indicates the transformations under the remnant $\mathbb{Z}_2$ symmetry, such that the lightest $\mathbb{Z}_2$-odd particle is stable.
 The combination of one singlet fermion $\nu_R$ and two triplet fermions $\Sigma_{1R}, \Sigma_{2R}$ with suitable Higgs scalars is chosen such that tiny neutrino masses arise at one-loop level.
 Two more singlets $S_{1R}, S_{2R}$ are required to be present in order to satisfy the anomaly freedom conditions.
 The Higgs doublets $\Phi_1, \Phi_2$ give masses to quarks and charged leptons, respectively.
 The Yukawa Lagrangian relevant for the neutrino mass is